-If a student is a repeat violator, or fails to resolve his/her violation with the instructor as outlined in Step Two, the instructor shall refer the student to the program director for a violation of THE PROGRAM's Code of Student Conduct.
-The program director will determine further corrective action up to an including dismissal from the program.
+If a student is a repeat violator, or fails to resolve a violation with the instructor as outlined in Step Two, the instructor shall refer the student to the program director for a violation of the program's Code of Student Conduct.
+The Program Director will determine further corrective action up to and including dismissal from the program.